Creating the pathways to successful building operation

 The main components of the methodology which increased from 5 to 6 stages after the 2018 update are:

-With our level of expertise in design, and knowledge of POE, we are well placed to provide an independent or neutral soft landings and technical advisory service to undertake the complete soft landings process with a view to arriving at an operationally successful, conflict free project for all.
+With our level of expertise in design, and knowledge of Post Occupancy Evaluation, we are well placed to provide an independent or neutral soft landings and technical advisory service to undertake the complete soft landings process with a view to arriving at an operationally successful, conflict free project for all.
 Success is always built upon early involvement to put in place a structured framework, and the promotion of a collaborative progressive approach between Ollio, the designers, contractors and the client teams.

 Government Soft Landings